roeegro/SwimFix/MaintenanceGuide.md

 > **Note**: Each function name and the relevant description entry in the dictionary must be named as follows:
 	> Function name : check_if_< error description with underscores between words>
 	Description match to this error must be the description above with spaces seperated between the words (instead of the underscores before).

+#### Error Detection Algorithms
+> Notes:
+>* All the algorithms below are found in the module and defined by Dr. Raziel Riemer - one of the entrepreneurs of the project, and bio-mechanic expert.
+>* All the algorithms receive as an input 2 paths to the keypoints and angles csvs, if not mentioned otherwise.
+>* In the code, the algorithms are activated for right and left hand separately, but written here generality to make it easier to read and understand.

+**Check if hand crossed the neck line:**
+1. For each frame:
+A. calculate x coordinate of palm.
+B. If (x coordinate of right palm bigger than x coordinate of neck) or (x coordinate of left palm smaller than x coordinate of neck) - sign as error and draw line from neck down to the palm to emphasis the error.

+**Calculate palm x coordinate (elbow x coordinate, wrist x coordinate):**
+Use the formula : 0.37 * (elbow x coordinate - wrist x coordinate) + elbow x coordinate

+**Check if elbow angle is out of range\* :**

+1. if angle > max angle or angle < min angle:
+	A. Sign this frame as an error.
+	B. Draw 2 lines emphasis the position of wrist when angle is the max and min angle for emphasis the position range.

+* min angle = 90, max angle = 175 (When elbows almost lock)

+**Check if global wrist angle is out of range\* :**
+Inner angle - the angle directs to the body
+External angle - the angle directs outside the body.

+1. if inner or outer angle > max inner or outer angle respectively:
+	A. Sign this frame as an error.
+	B. Draw 2 lines of the max inner and outer angles, for emphasis the recommended range of wrist position.

+* Max inner angle = 45, Max external angle is 10.

+#### Scoring Method
+Defined for each function and makes it more flexible to define scoring method separately for each type of error and even for single instance of this error.
+For now we defined the cost of each error to be 1.5 points.
+Score range is in scale of 0-100.

 #### Plug and Play
 This feature supplies the ability for developers to add new swimming errors definitions (and their weights) for future analysis.
 Feature use is done by writing separated .py files without disable server's running, and sending the files to the server when they are ready.